Dicrocoelium dendriticum: Clinical presentation in humans

 Dicrocoelium dendriticum along with Dicrocoelium hospes are part of a group of flukes that can infect the bile ducts of humans.
 Because the bodies of these parasites are long and narrow, infections are generally confined to the more distal parts of the bile ducts.
 As a result, most Dicrocoelium dendriticum infections of the biliary tree produce only mild symptoms.
 These symptoms can include biliary colic and general digestive disturbances, including bloating and diarrhea.
 However, in heavier infections, bile ducts and the biliary epithelium may become enlarged in addition to the generation of fibrous tissue surrounding the ducts, and as a result, causing an enlarged liver (hepatomegaly) or inflammation of the liver (cirrhosis).
 In one unique case, an infection with Dicrocoelium dendriticum was associated with a skin rash urticaria.

 Transmission

 Due to the highly specific nature of this parasite's life cycle, human infections are generally rare.
-Ruminants such as cows and sheep are usually the definitive host, but other herbivorous mammals and humans can also serve as definitive hosts through ingestion of infected ants.
+Ruminants such as cows and sheep are usually the definitive host, but other herbivorous mammals and humans can also serve as definitive hosts through the ingestion of infected ants.
 One definitive case involved a man who ingested bottled water contaminated by infected ants.